 On an annual basis, the Davis Cemetery District holds a Dia de los Muertos (Day of the Dead) celebration on our grounds.
 This celebration is one of the last Mesoamerican indigenous influenced rituals, honoring mother earth and all ancestors.
-This celebration is part of an effort to create community, a sense of belonging, and global awareness of cultural richness in our multicultural society.
+This celebration is part of an effort to create a community, a sense of belonging, and global awareness of cultural richness in our multicultural society.
 The Dia de Los Muertos celebration includes a variety of artists and performers, as well as a collective altar honoring all ancestors.
-This events are free and open to the public.
+This event is free and open to the public.
 Everyone is welcome to contribute to the public alter.
 Everyone is encouraged to bring chairs, blankets, and enjoy the day.

-2020 Dia de los Muertos Even Information
+2020 Dia de los Muertos Event Information

 Ven a honrar a los antepasados y seres queridos, que han cruzado al mundo de los espíritus.

 Judy Catambay will be painting a temporary public plaza at the Davis Cemetery District and Arboretum on the corner of Pole Line and Eighth Street for the Dia De Los Muertos (Day of the Dead) celebration, as part of a public art project called #Plan4Resilience.
 In #Plan4Resilience, artists are asked what we can learn from the pandemic and what lessons we can carry into the future to build resilience for future challenges, including the climate crisis. #Plan4Resilience artists create temporary pavement paintings in parks and plazas to honor public holidays and lift our spirits while reflecting on long-term resilience.